Sunil Dhaniram

-Sunil Dhaniram (born 17 October 1968) is a former Canadian cricketer and a former captain, who played ODIs and T20Is.
+Sunil Dhaniram (born 17 October 1968) is a former Canadian cricketer and a former captain of the national team, who played ODIs and T20Is.
 He formerly played for Guyana from 1993 to 1995.
 He made his Canadian debut on 2 October 2003 playing against the Windward Islands.
-He made his ODI debut for Canada on 16 May 2006 against Zimbabwe, and has played 44 ODIs in his long career.
+He made his ODI debut for Canada on 16 May 2006 against Zimbabwe, and has played 44 ODIs in his career.
 He has also played for Canada in seven ICC Intercontinental Cup games, and represented them in the 2007 Cricket World Cup.